Forget-me-nots are cute biennial or perennial flowers depending on the variety and on the climate.

 Learn more about Myosotis

-This cute little perennial that bears nice blue bunches of flowers will find a place in your flower beds, along edges or on rocky terrain, and can also be included in pot arrangements and garden boxes to flower any balcony and terrace.
+Forget-me-not can also be included in pot arrangements and garden boxes to flower any balcony and terrace.

 Care is effortless and its growth is quick.
 Forget-me-nots bloom abundantly all spring long.